Nonprofit-Open-Data-Collective/irs-990-efiler-database/README.md

 ## The Master Concordance File

-Most of the work represented in this repository has been done to create the "MASTER-CONCORDENCE.csv" file.
+Most of the work represented in this repository has been done to create the "MASTER-CONCORDANCE.csv" file.
 This file contains all of the important information needed to make the E-Filer XML files usable.

 The Master Concordance file...explanation of importance and use.

+First complete public version released Aug.
+31, 2017.
+Fields are being validated and updated through an iterative process of build datasets using the MASTER CONCORDANCE file.
+It is names Version 0 (MASTER_CONCORDANCE_V0.csv) to indicate that some basic information (like field names) might change during this process.
+In other words, it is in the beta testing phase.

 ## E-Filer Documentation